The VC-Compass, Tool to Achieving Effective Visual Communication

-My friend once told me that when they had her tour with her husband in China that she found difficulties in communication with the people in that country because most of them use their local language.
+My friend once told me that when she had her tour with her husband in China, she found difficulties in communicating with the people in that country because most of them use their local language.
 She understands few of the country’s language but it couldn’t help her even for their survival.

 With her husband, she went to a restaurant for a meal.
 A waiter welcomed them, directed to a table then talk fluently in his own tongue.
 My friend and her husband replied nothing because they understood nothing.
 They were lucky enough to be handed with a menu, with pictures of the food and drinks and caption, which they couldn’t read.